bruno222/twilio-flex-plugin-transfer-to-ivr/README.md

 ## How to install

-We have to install 2 assets:

-- The Twilio Functions (back-end)
+You have to work on 3 things, don't get scared of, they are quick steps:

+- Step 1 - Create a new Twilio Function
+- Step 2 - Create a new StudioFlow
-- The Flex Plugin (front-end)
+- Step 3 - Install the Flex Plugin

-#### To install the Function
+#### Step 1 - Create a new Twilio Function

-TODO (but for now: create a Public Function copying the script from ./docs/function-send-to-flex-and-back-to-studio.js)
+1. TODO - but for now: create a Public Function copying the script from ./docs/function-send-to-flex-and-back-to-studio.js)

-#### How to use Studio together with the Function:
+#### Step 2 - Create a new StudioFlow

-TODO (but for now: copy from ./docs/studio-flow-json.js and change the URL of the widget "Redirect TwiML")
+1. TODO (but for now: copy from ./docs/studio-flow-json.js and change the URL of the widget "Redirect TwiML")

-#### To install the Plugin:
+#### Step 3 - Install the Flex Plugin

 1. clone this repo;
 2. `npm install` to install the packages into your computer.